Health in Russia: HIV/AIDS

 HIV/AIDS, virtually non-existent in the Soviet era, rapidly spread following the collapse, mainly through the explosive growth of intravenous drug use.
 According to a 2008 report by UNAIDS, the HIV epidemic in Russia continues to grow, but at a slower pace than in the late 1990s.
 At the end of December 2007 the number of registered HIV cases in Russia was 416,113, with 42,770 new registered cases that year.
 The actual number of people living with HIV in Russia is estimated to be about 940,000.
 In 2007, 83% of HIV infections in Russia were registered among injecting drug users, 6% among sex workers, and 5% among prisoners.
 However, there is clear evidence of a significant rise in heterosexual transmission.
 In 2007, 93.19% of adults and children with advanced HIV infection were receiving antiretroviral therapy.

-In April 2006, the State Council met with the Russian President to set goals for developing a strategy for responding to AIDS; improving coordination, through the creation of a high-level multisectoral governmental commission on AIDS; and establishing a unified monitoring and evaluation system.
+In April 2006, the State Council met with the Russian president to set goals for developing a strategy for responding to AIDS.
+This involved improving coordination, through the creation of a high-level multisectoral governmental commission on AIDS; and establishing a unified monitoring and evaluation system.
 A new Federal AIDS Program for 2007 - 2011 was also developed and adopted.
 Federal funding for the national AIDS response in 2006 had increased more than twentyfold compared to 2005, and the 2007 budget doubled that of 2006, adding to the already substantial funds provided by the main donor organizations.

 Coordination of activities in responding to AIDS remains a challenge for Russia, despite increased efforts.
 In 2006, treatment for some patients was interrupted due to delays in tender procedures and unexpected difficulties with customs.
 Additionally, lack of full commitment to an in-depth program for education on sex and drugs in schools hinders effective prevention programs for children.